ReefLakin/CellularAutomataCatan/README.md

 #### Documentation:

-- Added a "Website" section at the very top.
 - Restyled some of the README.

 <br>

-### The Stylish Update (27/03/2021)
+### The Stylish Update

+Implemented **27/03/2021**.
 Previously, my site was a akin to a barren desert, void of colour and sex appeal.
 Now, we have a splash of style and it's looking pretty nice.
 Enjoy!

 #### Features: